New Order (band): Waiting for the Sirens' Call, Singles and second break-up: 2004–2007

-The band released a new album on 27 March 2005, titled Waiting for the Sirens' Call, their first with new member Phil Cunningham.
+The band released a new album on 27 March 2005, titled Waiting for the Sirens' Call, which was their first with new member Phil Cunningham.
 Cunningham replaced Gilbert (now married to Morris) so she could look after their children.
 Singles from this album were "Krafty", "Jetstream" (which features guest vocals by Ana Matronic from Scissor Sisters), and the title track.
 At the 2005 NME Awards, New Order and Joy Division received the award for "Godlike Geniuses" (for lifetime achievement).
 Previous winners include Ozzy Osbourne, the Clash, and Happy Mondays.
 In 2006 the album track "Guilt Is a Useless Emotion" was nominated for a Grammy Award in the category of Best Dance Recording.

 In the autumn of 2005, the group released another greatest hits compilation, in the form of Singles.
 The two-disc release was an updated version of the Substance collection and contained every single released from their 1981 debut all the way through to "Waiting for the Sirens' Call".
-However, unlike Substance, which focused almost exclusively on the 12" versions of the group's singles, Singles collected the 7" versions, many of which (like "Ceremony", "Temptation" and "Confusion") had never been released on CD.
-The album was accompanied by a two-disc DVD set, titled Item, that collected the extended UK version of NewOrderStory with a DVD of all New Order music videos as well as two newly commissioned videos for "Temptation '87" and "Ceremony".
+However, unlike Substance, which focused almost exclusively on the 12-inch versions of the group's singles, Singles collected the 7-inch versions, many of which (like "Ceremony", "Temptation" and "Confusion") had never been released on CD.
+The album was accompanied by a two-disc DVD set, titled Item, that collected the extended UK version of the documentary NewOrderStory with a DVD of all New Order music videos as well as two newly commissioned videos for "Temptation '87" and "Ceremony".

 The New Order: Live in Glasgow DVD was recorded at the Glasgow Academy in 2006 and features 18 tracks, including 4 Joy Division songs.
-Next to that, the release also contains a bonus disc of footage from the band's personal archive including 1980s footage from Glastonbury (June 1981), Rome, Cork, Rotterdam and Toronto.
+Next to that, the release also contains a bonus disc of footage from the band's personal archive, including 1980s footage from Glastonbury (June 1981), Rome, Cork, Rotterdam and Toronto.

 In 2006, the band played several one-off live dates as well as short tours in the UK, Brazil and Argentina.
 After their Buenos Aires show in November 2006, Peter Hook suggested that the band should stop touring.
-In early May 2007, Hook was interviewed by British radio station XFM – originally to talk about his contribution to the debut album of Jane's Addiction singer Perry Farrell's new band Satellite Party – and stated that "Me and Bernard aren't working together."
+In early May 2007, Hook was interviewed by British radio station XFM—originally to talk about his contribution to the debut album of Jane's Addiction singer Perry Farrell's new band, Satellite Party—and stated that "Me and Bernard aren't working together."
 Further complicating the news, NewOrderOnline, a website with support from New Order management, reported that according to "a source close to the band", "The news about the split is false...
 New Order still exists despite what [Hook] said ...
 Peter Hook can leave the band, but this doesn't mean the end of New Order."
 However, Sumner revealed in 2009 that he no longer wished to make music as New Order.